Maverick Party: Saskatchewan

 The day after the 2019 federal election, Scott Moe, Premier of Saskatchewan, proposed a "New Deal" with the federal government.
 He called for an end to the federal carbon tax, renegotiation of the equalization formula, and action on oil-pipeline projects.
 In the weeks after the election, Wexit volunteers began collecting signatures to form a new party.
 They called on Moe to hold a referendum on separation, saying that if he did not agree they would form a party to do so.

 On March 10, 2020, Wexit Saskatchewan became registered as a provincial party with Elections Saskatchewan.
 Its first interim leader was Jake Wall.
 Once registered, Wexit Saskatchewan proposed a referendum on independence in its platform.

 On June 3, 2020, the party's executive board voted to change the party's name to Buffalo Party of Saskatchewan.
 That decision ratified by a membership vote.
 In July 2020, the party changed its name, and named Wade Sira as its new interim leader.

-In the 2020 Saskatchewan general election, the Buffalo Party ran in 17 of the 61 ridings and captured 2.56 percent of the vote.
+In the 2020 Saskatchewan general election, the Buffalo Party ran in 17 of the 61 ridings and captured 2.56 per cent of the vote.

 Party leaders

 Policies

-No politician has ever endorsed Western secession while sitting as a Member of Parliament in the House of Commons, and even at the provincial level it is rare for Western Canadian legislators to openly sympathize with separatism (and no MLA has ever won re-election after doing so).
-The only Western Canadian candidate to ever win election while openly running for a party with a secessionist platform was Gordon Kesler, who won as a Western Canada Concept MLA in a 1982 by-election, and even in that case Kesler downplayed the separatist aspect of his party's platform.
+No politician has ever endorsed Western secession while sitting as a Member of Parliament in the House of Commons.
+Even at the provincial level, it is rare for Western Canadian legislators to openly sympathize with separatism, and no MLA has ever won re-election after doing so.
+The only Western Canadian candidate to ever win election while openly running for a party with a secessionist platform was Gordon Kesler, who won as a Western Canada Concept MLA in a 1982 by-election; even in that case Kesler downplayed the separatist aspect of his party's platform.

 The party is seeking a presence in the House to advance its goals and ensure the frustrations of Western Canadians are heard.

 Following the election of Erin O'Toole as the new Conservative Party of Canada leader, Jay Hill was critical, saying that Western Canada would be on the "back burner" under O'Toole's leadership.
 In September 2020, Hill criticized O'Toole for statements that the Conservatives would ensure Canada meets the Paris Agreement climate change targets.